Evaluating the Utility of NRAP Tools in UIC Class VI Injection Permits

 The tools have been developed and demonstrated through both conceptual and developing storage projects, and there has been no systematic review of the studies showing the utility of the NRAP tools to satisfy permitting requirements at carbon storage sites.
 This study seeks to provide an overview of the NRAP tools and their applicability to contribute to the development of U.S. EPA UIC Class VI permit applications for carbon storage projects.
 The NRAP program was started to provide tools and methods to ”develop computational tools and workflows to quantitatively assess risks and potential liabilities associated with geologic carbon storage and address critical stakeholder questions in support of commercial CCs deployment.
 While these tools were not explicitly built to address the various requirements of the U.S. EPA UIC Class VI well permits, they provide information and analysis that might be useful in a Class VI application and their equivalents in states with Class VI primacy.
 Because the current research is applying these tools to a problem that, while related, they were not originally intended to answer, this study should not be considered an evaluation of how the tools perform for their stated purpose.
 Rather, the study is intended to identify where the tools can be used in Class VI applications and evaluate relevant work demonstrating application of the tools to reservoirs, similar to target reservoirs some of the current Class VI applications.

-Join us alongside Battelle's Jared Hawkins in a discussion on this most recent report released by USEA and Battelle on Wednesday, December 4 at 1:00 pm via Zoom.
+Learn more from Battelle's Jared Hawkins in a discussion on this most recent report released by USEA and Battelle from Wednesday, December 4 at 1:00 pm via Zoom.